5ultiple Methods Capture Multiple Aspects Of Your Practice’s Value

 No single appraisal method captures all aspects of a specific practice’s value.
 The use of only one appraisal method risks that some major factor in a practice’s value is not given adequate consideration.
 Multiple appraisal methods are necessary.
 From the results of several different appraisal methods, the experienced practice appraiser must then determine the final value, giving consideration to the weight that should be given to each method’s result.

 The appraisal methods that we use for any one specific practice may need to vary, based on the characteristics of the specific practice and the range of practice data and information that is available to us.
-But, in most cases, given adequate data, to give adequate consideration to multiple components of a practice’s value, we will use at least 3 of and most often all 4 of the following appraisal methods:
+But, in most cases, given adequate data, to give adequate consideration to multiple components of a practice’s value, we will use 2 or more of the following appraisal methods:

 1. Single Period Capitalization of Earnings.
 A capitalization rate, derived from market data, is used to determine the value of the practice based on the total of all dentists’ earnings derived from the practice.